kaceejian/DL-Charity-Funding-Success/README.md

 3. Determine the number of unique values for each column.
 4. For those columns that have more than 10 unique values, determine the number of data points for each unique value.
 5. Use the number of data points for each unique value to pick a cutoff point to bin "rare" categorical variables together in a new value, `Other`, and then confirm if the binning was successful.
-6. Use `pd.get_dummies()` to encode categorical variables
+6. Use `pd.get_dummies()` to encode categorical variables.

 ### Step 2: Compile, Train, and Evaluate the Model

-Using TensorFlow, design a neural network/deep learning model, to create a binary classification model that can predict if an Alphabet Soup–funded organization will be successful based on the features in the dataset.
+Design a neural network/deep learning model, to create a binary classification model that can predict if an Alphabet Soup–funded organization will be successful based on the features in the dataset.
 Consider how many inputs there are before determining the number of neurons and layers in the model.
 Then, compile, train, and evaluate the binary classification model to calculate the model’s loss and accuracy.

 1. Continue after Step 1, create a neural network model by assigning the number of input features and nodes for each layer using Tensorflow Keras.
 2. Create the first hidden layer and choose an appropriate activation function.
-3. If necessary, add a second hidden layer with an appropriate activation function.
+3. Add a second hidden layer with an appropriate activation function, if necessary.
 4. Create an output layer with an appropriate activation function.
 5. Check the structure of the model.
 6. Compile and train the model.